School Groups at The Nierman Challenger Learning Center

 4th Grade Mission

-Join our Flight Directors for a unique mission simulation.
+Our Flight Directors will lead you through a special mission simulation.
 Fourth Grade Missions include an excursion on the International Space Station and an exploration of physical science and technology.
 As part of an elite team of scientists, engineers & mathematicians fourth-grade students learn about the roles of electromagnets in engineering and space exploration.

 Return to the Moon